 YAG laser vitreolysis

 Recently, in order to minimise the occurrence of complications, a number of techniques have been introduced, including the YAG laser vitreolysis.
 With this technique, myodesopias are hit, vaporised or moved away from the field of view by the use of a laser light beam.
-Vitreolysis it is neither invasive nor painful and is carried out in an outpatient setting in about 20 minutes using only a topical anaesthetic.
+Vitreolysis it is neither invasive nor painful and is performed in an outpatient setting in about 20 minutes using only a topical anaesthetic.
 Although the procedure is safe and almost free of contraindications, it cannot be applied if the movable bodies are located near the macula, the central area of the retina responsible for central vision.

--Kahawita S. et al. Aust Fam Physician, 43 (4): 201-3, 2014.
+- Kahawita S. et al. Aust Fam Physician, 43 (4): 201-3, 2014.
 Flashes and floaters- a practical approach to assessment and management.

--The vitreous body and related pathologies.
+- The vitreous body and related pathologies.
 L'Oculista Italiano.
 Year XLVII - March 2016